Tamschi/Asteracea/book/src/static_components/empty_component.md

 # }
 ```

-As you can see, the `component!` macro created one `struct` type, with one constructor called `new` and one method called `render`.
+As you can see, the `component!` macro created a `struct` type, with one constructor called `new` and one method called `render`, as well as a few helper types and functions that enable named arguments, and a [`Drop`](https://doc.rust-lang.org/stable/std/ops/trait.Drop.html) implementation.
 The output of `component!`, as far as you're supposed to touch it, **always** has this shape.
 No exceptions.

+Identifiers containing `__Asteracea__` are considered internal and may change at any point in time.
+Please don't use them directly, even if technically accessible!

 You may find small bits of similar useless syntax like those empty `{}` blocks in `new`.
 Some of these pieces of code nudge Rust into giving you a better error message or block off certain edge cases (usually inner attributes) that either would be confusing to read or haven't been properly evaluated yet, while others, like the empty `unsafe {}` in `drop` are slots where code is placed when generating more complex components, and which should be effectively removed by the compiler if empty.